djulbicb/game_fun_arithmetics/README.md

 Pick a level, solve, and type in the solution to a given expression to finish the round. <br>
 5 levels of difficulty available. <br>

-Backend done in PHP and fronted with React.
+Backend done in PHP and frontend with React.
 Backend generates and solves arithmetic string expression

 # Run locally